An extension of the stochastic sewing lemma and applications to fractional stochastic calculus: Local times of fractional Brownian motions

 \begin{corollary} Let $B \in C([0,T], \R)$ and for any partition $\pi$ of $[0,T]$ let $\tilde{L}^{\pi}_T(a)$ be defined as in~\eqref{eq:tilde-L-def}.
 Assume that $m > 1$ and that $(\pi_n)$ is a sequence of partitions of $[0,T]$ such that $\lim_{n \to \infty} \sup_{[s,t] \in \pi_n} |B_t - B_s| = 0$ and for a limit $L_T \in L_m(\R)$:

 Then

 \end{corollary}

 \begin{remark} If $B$ is a sample path of the fractional Brownian motion with Hurst index $H \in (0,1)$, then by Theorem~\ref{thm:local_time_upcrossing} the convergence \eqref{eq:almost_sure_convergence_local_time} holds in probability for any sequence of partitions $(\pi_n)_{n \in \N}$, provided that $m$ satisfies \eqref{eq:local_time_m_condition}.
 Therefore, we can find a subsequence so that the convergence along the subsequence holds almost surely.
 In fact, by~\eqref{eq:local_time_convergence_rate} we even control the convergence rate in terms of the mesh size of the partition, and this easily gives us specific sequences of partitions along which the convergence holds almost surely and not only in probability.
+For example, \tymchange{if $\pi_n$ is the $n$th dyadic partition of $[0, T]$, the estimate \eqref{eq:local_time_convergence_rate} gives

-For example, the dyadic partition works for any $H\in (0,1)$.
-Along any such sequence of partitions, we therefore obtain the a.s. weak convergence of $\tilde L^{\pi_n}_T$ in $L_m(\R)$. \end{remark}
+Since the right-hand side is summable with respect to $n$, the Borel--Cantelli lemma implies the almost sure convergence. } Along any such sequence of partitions, we therefore obtain the a.s. weak convergence of $\tilde L^{\pi_n}_T$ in $L_m(\R)$. \end{remark}

 \begin{proof} Set

 It suffices to show that $\sum_{[s,t] \in \pi_n} \tilde{A}_{s, t}(\cdot)$ converge weakly to $0$ in $L_m(\R)$.
 Since

 and since $\sum_{[s,t] \in \pi_n} \abs{B_t - a}^{\frac{1}{H} - 1}\indic_{\{B_s < a < B_t \}}$ is bounded in $L_m(\P)$ by assumption, it suffices to show that